alipirani88/assembly_umich/README.md

 The assembly will be placed in an individual folder generated for each sample in output directory.
 A log file for each sample will be generated and can be found in each sample folder inside the out directory.
 A single log file of this step will be generated in main output directory.
 For more information on log file prefix and convention, please refer [log](#log) section below.

+## Output

+Results for each sample can be found in its own individual folder.
+Each sample folder will contain the assembly fasta file with a suffix \_l500_contigs.fasta and \_l500_plasmid_contigs.fasta.
+Prokka results can be found in \_prokka directory.

 <!---
 A script is provided with the pipeline, assembly_jobs.py that will take this filenames and other arguments to generate assembly jobs.
 To generate assembly jobs for flux, run the below command: